akeneo/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 **This way of working works only and only if you clean all those hideous conditionals when your feature is ready to use.** Otherwise, the code will quickly become hell of a maze with all flags setup by all different teams.

-**Also, please take extract care on the impact your flag could have on other teams' flags.** If it becomes tedious, please adopt the same strategy than for long living flags instead.
+**Also, please take extra care on the impact your flag could have on other teams' flags.** If it becomes tedious, please adopt the same strategy as for long living flags instead.

 ### Long living feature flags